Classifier-agnostic saliency map extraction: Conclusions

 \section{Conclusions}

 In this paper, we proposed a new framework for classifier-agnostic saliency map extraction which aims at finding a saliency mapping that works for all possible classifiers weighted by their posterior probabilities.
 We designed a practical algorithm that amounts to simultaneously training a classifier and a saliency mapping using stochastic gradient descent.
-We qualitatively observed that the proposed approach extracts saliency maps that cover all the relevant pixels in an image and that the masked-out images cannot be easily recovered by inpainting, unlike for classifier-dependent approaches.
-We further observed that the proposed saliency map extraction procedure outperforms all existing weakly supervised approaches to object localization and can also be used on images containing objects from previously unseen classes, paving a way toward class-agnostic saliency map extraction.
+We qualitatively observed that the proposed approach extracts saliency maps that accurately cover the relevant pixels in an image and that the masked-out images cannot be easily recovered by inpainting, unlike for classifier-dependent approaches.
+We further observed that the proposed saliency map extraction procedure outperforms all existing weakly supervised approaches to object localization.